-Crate training, toilet training, nipping, and settling – how do I make bringing my puppy home an experience that is safe and not stressful?
+Crate training, toilet training, nipping, and settling – how do I make my home a place that is safe and not stressful for my puppy?

 Your lovely new puppy has just left the only world they know; they have been with their mum and littermates since day one and suddenly all of this has gone for them.
 They’ve arrived at a new home with alien-human beings who may also have other pets or small human beings who want a cuddle!
 Not only that, but all their new humans’ friends and family want to stroke them too, you can see how it’s overwhelming!
 With this in mind, we need to adapt our home environment and be sensitive in our approach to introducing them to the world.
 We’ll give you the skills you need to set your puppy up for success with things like toilet training, nipping and settling in the home so that you build a strong, positive bond for life with your new best friend.